lockss/lockss-rtd-manual/docs/appendix/ports.rst

 .. attention::

    Almost all network ports used in the :term:`LOCKSS stack` changed in |LOCKSS| 2.0-beta2 compared to earlier "alpha" and "beta" versions of LOCKSS 2.0, which impacts :term:`firewall` rules, browser bookmarks, scripts, and more.
+For example, the port for the Web user interface of the :ref:`LOCKSS Configuration Service`, often used when first logging in LOCKSS in a browser, has moved from 24621 to 24602.
+See :ref:`LOCKSS 2.0-beta2 Port Changes`.

  See :ref:`LOCKSS 2.0-beta2 Port Changes`.

 This section describes the default network ports used by the :term:`LOCKSS stack`.